Hanover Insurance Group Inc at KBW Insurance Conference Transcri

-Christopher Campbell - Keefe, Bruyette, & Woods, Inc., Research Division - Analyst
+Meyer Shields - Keefe, Bruyette, & Woods, Inc., Research Division - MD

-I am Chris Campbell from KBW.
-I cover P&C names for the bank.
-And then joining us for this fireside chat, we have the senior management team from the Hanover.
-Directly to my right is President and CEO, John Roche.
-And further to the right, we have Jeff Farber, who is Hanover's Chief Financial Officer.
-Thank you for joining us today, gentlemen.
+It's still morning, so good morning.
+Our next session is with Jack Roche CEO; and Jeff Farber, CFO of Hanover.
+The format is going to be the same as what we've done through all of these sessions.
+Jack's going to start with some opening comments, and then I'll present some questions.
+If there are questions in the audience, again, we really want to make sure that we're getting the information that you're looking for.
+So don't hesitate to signal, raise your hand or whatever.
+And despite the bright lights, eventually, we'll see that there's a question and respond to that.
+And with that, Jack and Jeff, thank you very much.

 John Conner Roche - The Hanover Insurance Group, Inc. - President, CEO & Director